Jeremy Harris (American football)

-Jeremy Harris (born April 26, 1991) is a Canadian football cornerback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He was drafted by the Jacksonville Jaguars in the seventh round (208th overall) of the 2013 NFL Draft.
-He played college football for New Mexico State, where he was coached by Jacksonville Jaguars defensive backs coach DeWayne Walker and defensive assistant Mike Rutenberg.
+Jeremy Harris (born April 26, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Jacksonville Jaguars in the seventh round (208th overall) of the 2013 NFL draft.
+He played college football for the New Mexico State Aggies, where he was coached by Jaguars defensive backs coach DeWayne Walker and defensive assistant Mike Rutenberg.
 Prior to playing for New Mexico State, Harris played for East Los Angeles Community College.

 Professional career

 Jacksonville Jaguars

 Harris was placed on injured reserve on August 25, 2013, ending his rookie season.
 In the 2014 season, Harris made his NFL debut against the Philadelphia Eagles on September 7, 2014.
 He was released on September 4, 2015.

 Kansas City Chiefs

 Harris was signed on September 8, 2015, to the practice squad by the Kansas City Chiefs.
 On October 13, 2015, was released by the Chiefs.